exonum/exonum-doc/src/home/what-is-exonum.md

 ### Technical characteristics

-The Core is written on the RUST that is safety-oriented language.
+The Core is written in RUST which is safety-oriented language.
 It is compiled for LLVM, so it can be built for almost every operational system.
 From other side, compiled code is quick as native one.